christianharu/MultimodalEX/README.md

-# EERobot
+# Multimodal Empathetic Exchanges

-This is a repository for the article "Behavioral Empathy Prediction in Dyadic Conversations with a Robot" that is under review in the IEEE IROS conference.
+This is a repository for the article "Behavioral Empathy Prediction in Dyadic Conversations Using Multimodal Cues" that is under review in the IEEE Access journal.

-We provide access to our multimodal empathy dataset **E**mpathetic **E**xchanges with a **Robot** (EERobot).
-EERobot presents dyadic conversations with a robot mediator.
+We provide access to our multimodal empathy dataset **M**ultimodal **E**mpathetic E**x**changes (mEX). mEX presents dyadic conversations.
 It comprises 86 conversations with 214 exchanges between 12 participants.

 # text_exchanges_cues_included.csv